Ettal Abbey: Baroque expansion

 In 1709, under Abbot Placidus II Seiz, the golden age of Ettal began with the establishment of the "Knights' Academy" ("Ritterakademie"), which developed into a highly successful school and began the educational tradition of the abbey.
 In 1744, the abbey and the abbey church were largely destroyed in a fire.
 The subsequent spectacular re-building in the Baroque style, with a double-shelled dome, was to the plans of Enrico Zuccalli, a Swiss-Italian architect working in Munich, who had studied with Bernini.
 The decoration was primarily carried out by Josef Schmutzer of the Wessobrunn School of stuccoists and Johann Baptist Straub, who was responsible for the altars and the chancel.

 Ettal's importance as a place of pilgrimage grew with the new buildings and it became one of the most important monasteries in the Alpine region.

 Secularization

 The abbey was dissolved in 1803 during the secularization of church property in Bavaria.
-The site was acquired in 1809 by Josef von Elbing and sold by his descendants in 1856 to Count Pappenheim.
+The site was acquired in 1809 by Josef von Elbling and sold by his descendants in 1856 to Count Pappenheim.
 Some small building works were completed during the 19th century, principally the renovation of the façade and the twin bell towers.